 2. What ages can participate in the CrossFit Kids programs

-Currently Blue Ash Strength & Conditioning offers three age categories, Preschool (or age 3-5), Kids (ages 6-12) Teens (13-18). *Please note that placement in the classes is determined as the coach evaluates your child’s individual fitness level and coordination.
+Currently Blue Ash Strength & Conditioning offers two age categories, Kids (ages 6-12) Teens (13-18). *Please note that placement in the classes is determined as the coach evaluates your child’s individual fitness level and coordination.

 3. What should my child bring/wear?

 Each child should have a water bottle labeled with his or her name and should come dressed in clothing appropriate for jumping, running, climbing, and being upside down.